Open Meeting Law

 Filing a Complaint

-If you believe that a state, county or municipal employee has violated the open meeting law, you can file a complaint with the Attorney General's office.
-Information on the complaint process can be found here.
+If you believe that a state, county, or municipal employee has violated the open meeting law, you can file a complaint with the Attorney General's office.
+View information on the complaint process (PDF).

 Attorney General's Office Contact Information